TechnoSparks/ts-binds/README.md

 This saves space because the files **physically** reside on the external storage instead of internal storage.

 ## Notice
-- **Not compatible with Android Pie (at the moment)**
-- Using this module will disable sdcardfs through build.prop (may be overridable if ROM enforces sdcardfs which means:)
-- Not compatible if the ROM strictly enforces SDCardFS
 - Not compatible when device has no SD Card slot (logic error in script file, the module expects an SD card on boot)
 - Not compatible when adoptable storage is used (logic error in script file, the module expects an SD card on boot)